voffie/VoffieOS/README.md

 ### Browser

 The browser is meant to imitate loading an html page containing the about me section of a portfolio

+### Sticky Note

+The sticky note is there to give a hint to users on what to do.
+It is also possible to change the text of the sticky note